-The tropospheric HCN columns at the twelve FTIR stations from 2015 to 2018 have been plotted against the coincident CO partial columns (Fig.6).
-In Fig.7, the correlations between the tropospheric HCN and CO columns at Hefei (32°N) for all spectra recorded throughout the year (gray dots) and those recorded within the selected periods (green dots) are compared.
-We followed the least squares procedure of York et al., 2004 to fit the coincident measurements using a linear regression, and incorporated the errors in both ordinal and abscissa coordinates into the uncertainty estimation.
+The tropospheric HCN columns at the 12 FTIR stations from 2015 to 2018 have been plotted against the coincident CO partial columns (Fig. 6).
+In Fig. 7, the correlations between the tropospheric HCN and CO columns at Hefei (32° N) for all spectra recorded throughout the year (gray dots) and those recorded within the selected periods (green dots) are compared.
+We followed the least-squares procedure of York et al. (2004) to fit the coincident measurements using a linear regression and incorporated the errors in both ordinal and abscissa coordinates into the uncertainty estimation.

 Biomass burning is the dominant source of HCN and industrial emissions only contribute additional minor sources (Bange and Williams, 2000; Holzinger et al., 1999; Lobert et al., 1990).
-In contrast, anthropogenic, biomass burning, CH4 and NMVOC oxidations are major sources of CO and their contributions are season and location dependent.
-Therefore, the correlation between HCN and CO tropospheric column is also season and site dependent.
-High correlation of these two species is supposed to be observed if biomass burning dominates the CO variability, and vice versa.
-For the period of 2015 to 2018 in this study, moderate overall correlations between HCN and CO tropospheric columns were present at Jungfraujoch (47°N) and Rikubetsu (43°N), and negative overall correlations were present at Ny Alesund (79°N), Kiruna (68°N), Bremen (53°N), and Arrival Heights (78°S).
-However, high correlation of these two species were seen at Toronto (44°N), Hefei (32°N), Izana (28°N), Mauna Loa (20°N), La Reunion Maido (21°S), and Lauder (45°S) throughout the year probably because the portion of the fire-affected seasonal measurements at these stations are larger than those at other stations (Fig.6).
-For the measurements at Hefei (32°N), the high correlations between HCN and CO tropospheric columns deduced from the measurements without March and April (R=0.67, Fig.7 (a)), in May (R=0.69, Fig. 7 (b)), in September (R=0.77, Fig. 7 (c)), and in December (R=0.65, Fig. 7 (d)) are consistent with that deduced from all measurements (R=0.70) (Table 5).
+In contrast, anthropogenic, biomass burning, CH4, and NMVOC oxidations are major sources of CO, and their contributions are season- and location-dependent.
+Therefore, the correlation between HCN and CO tropospheric columns is also season- and site-dependent.
+High correlation of these two species is supposed to be observed if biomass burning dominates the CO variability and vice versa.
+For the period of 2015 to 2018 in this study, moderate overall correlations between HCN and CO tropospheric columns were present at Jungfraujoch (47° N) and Rikubetsu (43° N), and negative overall correlations were present at Ny-Ålesund (79° N), Kiruna (68° N), Bremen (53° N), and Arrival Heights (78° S).
+However, high correlation of these two species was seen at Toronto (44° N), Hefei (32° N), Izana (28° N), Mauna Loa (20° N), La Reunion Maido (21° S), and Lauder (45° S) throughout the year.
+This was probably because the portion of the fire-affected seasonal measurements at these stations is larger than that at other stations (Fig. 6).
+For the measurements at Hefei (32° N), the high correlations between HCN and CO tropospheric columns deduced from the measurements without March and April (R = 0.67, Fig. 7a), in May (R = 0.69, Fig. 7b), in September (R = 0.77, Fig. 7c), and in December (R = 0.65, Fig. 7d)are consistent with those deduced from all measurements (R = 0.70) (Table 5).
 However, the correlation slope for the May, September, and December tropospheric columns differ from the annual one, indicating different biomass burning sources in different periods.